<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Mobility Scooters]]></category>

-<guid isPermaLink="false">http://www.mobilityright.co.uk/?p=635</guid>
+<guid isPermaLink="false">https://mobilityright.co.uk/?p=635</guid>

-<description><![CDATA[Many people like the challenge of repairing something themselves, it helps you to become familiar with the object that you are interested in working on and in some cases may save you some money too.
+<description><![CDATA[<p>Many people like the challenge of repairing something themselves, it helps you to become familiar with the object that you are interested in working on and in some cases may save you some money too.
+As there are various makes and models of mobility scooters available on the market, it means that various problems can [&#8230;]</p>

 <content:encoded><![CDATA[<p>Many people like the challenge of repairing something themselves, it helps you to become familiar with the object that you are interested in working on and in some cases may save you some money too.</p>